riclolsen/OSHMI/README.md

 - Use of Desktop Notifications for breaker opening by protection.
 - No need for any browser plugin!

-Software languages: english and portuguese.
+Software languages: english, ukranian and portuguese (BR).
 Can be easily translated to other languages (UTF-8 user interface).

 Contact me here: https://www.linkedin.com/in/ricardo-olsen/